These are the best places to travel this summer

 How long are Vietnam visas valid?

-Standard tourist visas are valid for 30 or 90 days.
-You can apply for either a single entry or multiple entries, and visas can be extended within Vietnam for an additional fee.
+Standard tourist visas are valid for 90 days, with multiple entries allowed.
+Visas can be extended within Vietnam for an additional fee (see below).
 For visas for business trips, contact your local Vietnamese embassy or consulate – there’s a list of overseas missions on the website of the Ministry for Foreign Affairs.
 Digital nomads generally travel on tourist visas.

 What are the special visa rules for Phu Quoc Island?

-Travelers visiting Phu Quoc – Vietnam’s best-loved tropical island – can stay for up to 30 days visa-free.
-This applies even if you don’t come from a visa-exempt country, but you must enter Phu Quoc by air.
-On arrival, you can apply for a visa allowing entry to the rest of Vietnam or stays of more than 30 days.
+Travelers visiting Phu Quoc – Vietnam’s best-loved tropical island – can stay for up to 30 days visa-free, on the condition they do not visit other parts of the country.
+This applies even if you don’t come from an otherwise visa-exempt country, but you must enter Phu Quoc by air.

-The government’s slightly confusing E-Visa portal is the place to apply for an electronic visa.
-These visas are valid for 30 days and allow a single entry.
-You can enter via any approved air, land, or sea border but the port of entry must be listed on your application.
-The process takes three working days, and the scheme is open to citizens of 80 countries, including most nations in Europe, the US, Canada, Australia, and New Zealand.
+The government’s slightly confusing e-visa portal is the place to apply for an electronic visa.
+These visas are valid for 90 days and allow a single entry or multiple entries.
+You can enter via any approved air, land, or sea border, but the port of entry must be listed on your application.
+The process can take up to 2 weeks.

-If you fly into Vietnam and land at Tan Son Nhat International Airport in Ho Chi Minh City, Noi Bai International Airport in Hanoi, or Da Nang International Airport in Da Nang, you can apply for a Visa on Arrival via an online visa agency such as Vietnam Visa Center or Vietnam Visa, but this is a more expensive option.
+If you fly into Vietnam and land at Tan Son Nhat International Airport in Ho Chi Minh City, Noi Bai International Airport in Hanoi or Danang International Airport in Danang, you can apply for a visa on arrival via an online visa agency such as Vietnam Visa, but this is a more expensive and complicated option than the e-visa.

 In fact, this is a two-part process.
 As well as paying a fee for the online application, you’ll need to pay a second fee on arrival in Vietnam for the visa to be physically added to your passport.
 The online application takes two working days to process, but you can also pay extra for an expedited one-day or four-hour service.